electric-eloquence/feplet-vs-patternlab-php/README.md

 On a high level, this is a Node.js vs. PHP comparison.
 However, this sort of comparison never compares apples to apples.
 Going a bit lower, we can compare two applications that, when receiving identical inputs, will return nearly identical outputs.
-We can then concern ourselves with only the most basic of
+We can then concern ourselves with the most basic of
 benchmarks: processing speed and memory consumption.
 But since we don't know how these applications work under the hood, we again, cannot do an even comparison of Node.js and PHP.